andreasdr/andreasdr/README.md

 Currently I am working as freelancer, so feel free to send me an email, if you like to have a collaboration.

 Here nowadays I am mostly into game development plus game development eco systems that allow to create platform independent games as I was from the beginning an (open source) operating system enthusiast - I love them, I like to support them.
-So most of the time I am developing the [TDME2](https://github.com/andreasdr/tdme2) 3D engine, which aims to be platform independant and lightweight, but still pretty complete.
+So most of the time I am developing the C++ based [TDME2](https://github.com/andreasdr/tdme2) 3D engine, which aims to be platform independant and lightweight, but still pretty complete.

 I also develop and maintain our
 - C++ transpilable, easy to use, scripting language called [MinitScript](https://github.com/andreasdr/minitscript)